Things I’ll miss about living in London.

 14. Zig-zag patterns in the sky: Because I’m super observant of insignificant things, I always notice how the sky is full of criss-cross lines trailing behind the numerous planes overhead.
 This sign of frequent air traffic reminds me that I’m in such a significant city, where travel is big part of the average person’s life and the international community has a strong presence.

 15. Free doctor’s appointments: This speaks for itself.
-Thanks you NHS.
+Thank you NHS.

 16. Pubs: Not only are pubs a cozy place to watch football and get drunk with your friends, but many have amusing names like The Mute Swan, Bunch of Grapes, The Slug and Lettuce, The Old Tiger’s Head, or The Beehive.

 17. Palaces: This one applies to the whole of Europe, but how awesome is it to embark on a random day trip to a gorgeous palace or a medieval castle?
-Majestic buildings are everywhere, and its incredible to see them just scattered around throughout everyday life.
+Majestic buildings are everywhere, and it is incredible to see them just scattered around throughout everyday life.

 18. Street performers: One time I had an hour to kill before class so I just stood in the Covent Garden Piazza and enjoyed a free concert by some amazing violinists.
 I also once got beautifully serenaded by an opera singer under Blackfriar’s Bridge.
 These moments bring me so much happiness.

 While I will miss all these things and more, I am incredibly grateful that I had the opportunity to live in one of the world’s greatest cities.
 Whether it be a few months or a few years from now, I will definitely be back, because there is never enough time to explore all the energy, art, charm, history, culture, and beauty that London has to offer.